 Do I have to choose four topics for my course?

 No. Instructors can select up to four topics for a course, but you’re not required to select four if you don’t feel four are applicable.
 Topics that are selected should be relevant to the course subject, and should provide a comprehensive insight into its content.
 Adding irrelevant or excessive topics will result in your course being misrepresented to students, and could lead to a poor learning experience for them and negative reviews.

 Can I create a primary topic for my course if it doesn’t already exist as an option?

 Yes.
 You can propose a new topic that doesn’t currently exists as an option.
-Once you submit your topic selections or your new course for review, the Quality Review Team will approve the selection if it’s applicable to the course.
+Once you submit your topic selections or your new course for review, the Policy Review Team will approve the selection if it’s applicable to the course.

 Please note: the propose a new topic feature is not currently available for non-English courses, but will be added in the future.